ziqian98/ziqian98.github.io/_pages/about.md

   * Publications
     * **Ziqian Luo**, Xiangrui Zeng, Min Xu, “Deep Learning-Based Strategy For Macromolecules Classification with Imbalanced Data from Cellular Electron Cryotomography,” Proc. of **IJCNN**’19, Budapest, Jul 2019.
-    * Xueting Pan, **Ziqian Luo**, Lisang Zhou, "Navigating the Landscape of Distributed File Systems: Architectures, Implementations, and Considerations," In Journal of Innovations in Applied Engineering and Technology, 1(1), 1–16, Mar 2022.
+    * Xueting Pan, **Ziqian Luo**, Lisang Zhou, "Comprehensive Survey of State-of-the-Art Convolutional Neural Network Architectures and Their Applications in Image Classification," In Journal of Innovations in Applied Engineering and Technology, 1(1), 1–16, Mar 2022.

 <hr>